microchip-pic-avr-examples/pic16f15244-cnano-bipolar-hall-sensor-interface-mplab-mcc/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Using PIC16F15244 CCP Module for Bipolar Hall Sensor Interface
+# Interfacing Bipolar Hall Sensor to PIC16F15244 Microcontroller

 ## Introduction